Table of Contents[Hide][Show]

 The best way to find many of your favorite Disney characters is to check the My Disney Experience App while on site.
 Many of the “pop up” meet and greets in EPCOT don’t have Fastpass available.

-Currently at Animal Kingdom you can meet Kevin (bird from Up!), Mickey Mouse, Minnie Mouse, Chip, Dale, and Donald Duck.
+We’ve also met Kevin (bird from Up!), Mickey Mouse, Minnie Mouse, Chip, Dale, and Donald Duck at Animal Kingdom.

 At Disney’s Hollywood Studios: